 Wolverine Stack Cost

 Even so, the math holds up against the alternatives.
 Compare it to a single PRP injection ($500-2,000), a cortisone shot that only masks symptoms ($100-300 per injection plus the office visit), or months of physical therapy copays.
-A full Wolverine cycle from Everest, supplies included, generally lands well under the cost of a single PRP session, and it’s targeting the actual repair process rather than just numbing the area.
+A full Wolverine cycle from Everest, supplies included, generally lands well under the cost of a single PRP session, and it’s targeting the repair process itself rather than just numbing the area.

 Dosing Protocols for the Wolverine Stack